PlymouthPsychology/pears/source/introduction.rst

 Why does this matter?
 *******************************

 Everybody hurts, sometimes.
 Our bodies are incredibly tough, but sometimes we damage them through accidents or need surgery to correct problems that develop.

 Painkilling drugs are an important part of treatment, and used properly can be very effective.  `Find out more about using painkillers properly <painkillers>`_.

 But drugs aren't the only way to reduce pain, and other techniques can make painkillers more effective.

+Learning how to relax and using positive suggestions can also give you more control over your care, and may help you recover faster.

 .. container:: admonition

-	Relaxation, reducing anxiety, and positive suggestions, are recommended by NICE and pain experts as part of the standard treatment following surgery.
+	Relaxation, reducing anxiety, and positive expectations, are recommended by NICE and pain experts as part of the standard treatment following surgery.

-Pears is desgined to make these techniques easy to apply in hospital, and after you go home.
+Pears is designed to explain why these techniques work, and make these techniques easy to use in hospital or at home.
 You can use this guide to get started now:

 - :ref:`Find out about how pain works <howpainworks>`, or
 - :ref:`Learn how to reduce your pain after surgery <reduce-pain>`.